osrf/gazebo_tutorials/fluids/tutorial.md

 # Unfinished parts, TODOs:
 If somebody is interested in further contributing to the package, many features still need work:

- * implementing a newer SPH: [PCISPH](https://sph-sjtu-f06.googlecode.com/files/a40-solenthaler.pdf) or [IISPH](http://cg.informatik.uni-freiburg.de/publications/2013_TVCG_IISPH.pdf) for faster simulation and no compression of the fluid.
+ * Implementing a newer SPH: [PCISPH](https://sph-sjtu-f06.googlecode.com/files/a40-solenthaler.pdf) or [IISPH](http://cg.informatik.uni-freiburg.de/publications/2013_TVCG_IISPH.pdf) for faster simulation and no compression of the fluid.
 This can be done in the `src/FluidEngine.cu` file by changing the algorithm.

- * currently the simulation only has the box implemented as a standard shape, see `FluidEngine::AddMovableBox` from `src/FluidEngine.cu`, it is implemented similarly to this [example](http://onezero.ca/sample/?id=init_manual).
+ * Currently the simulation only has the box implemented as a standard shape, see `FluidEngine::AddMovableBox` from `src/FluidEngine.cu`, it is implemented similarly to this [example](http://onezero.ca/sample/?id=init_manual).
 Using the same idea the rest of the collision types can be implemented as well: cylinder, sphere, plane.
 After implementation these need to be added in the `FluidWorldPlugin::CreateFluidCollision` method, similarly to the `box` type.

- * the force and torque interaction is done via the particles surface collisions, pressure force from the liquid is not taken into account.
+ * The force and torque interaction is done via the particles surface collisions, pressure force from the liquid is not taken into account.
 A fancier algorithm would greatly increase realism.